rdpate/helpfile/help/help.en.md

 Internal Sections
 ----

-Internal sections are for convenient self-contained scripts (or any file) which uses "#"-lines as comments.
-Internal sections cannot specify subtopics or languages and must be within consecutive lines at the start of the file all starting with "#".
-A section header starts with "#." followed by the section name.
-A section line starts with "##" (excluded as a comment), starts with "# " (included with "# " removed), or is exactly "#" (a blank line after removing "#").
-Any other line starting with "#" is not in that section.
-Any other line not starting with "#" (including a blank line) ends all sections.

-    #!/anything/here
+Internal sections are for convenient self-contained files using #-comments; for example, shell scripts or most scripting languages.
+All internal sections form a block at the start of a file of consecutive lines, which may start with optional spaces, have trailing spaces removed, and otherwise start with:

+* "#." section header
+* "# " (hash and one space are removed to get line contents)
+* "#" and end-of-line (a blank line)
+* "##" (ignored comment)
+* "#" and anything else (ignored)

+Example:

+    #! hashbangs ignored
-    # not in any section
+    # line not in any section
     #.version
+    # 0.1.0
+    #.legal
-    # 0.0.0
+    # Public Domain
     #
-    # Version details.
+    # This material is dedicated to the public domain.
     #.help
     # synopsis
     #
     # Help text.
-    #   indented
+    #     indented 4 spaces, because "# " is removed
-    ## section comment
+    ## ignored comment
     #
     # More help text.
-    not in any section
+    not in any section and no more sections in file

+Any line not starting with "#" (including a blank line) ends all sections.
+Internal sections cannot specify subtopics or languages.

 Fallback Names
 ----

-For directories only and as a concession to the immense popularity of Github establishing practice based on their convention, some fallback names are supported for directories only.
-Encouragement is given to only use these names if using Github or another tool which requires them.
+For directories only and as a concession to the immense popularity of GitHub establishing practice based on their convention, some fallback names are supported for directories only.
+Encouragement is given to only use these names if using GitHub or another tool which requires them.

 * help section may be named README.md or README.txt
 * legal section may be named license.md or license.txt

-For Github in particular, note that README.md may be a symlink to help/help.en.md, but license.md will not be specially recognized if it is a symlink.
+For GitHub in particular, note that README.md may be a symlink (eg. to help/help.en.md), but license.md will not be specially recognized if it is a symlink.

 Subtopics